TheCruzat/WordPress-Gulp4-Starter/README.md

 ### Get the Set

 Next, download the fileset.
-The root of the set is the root of a WordPress project, the important folder is **gulp-wp**.
-It can be renamed, but it wants to live in the ./wp-content/ folder alongside themes and plugins.
-The rest of a WordPress site can be added into and around this structure, or the folder can be added to an existing site's ./wp-content/ folder.
+The root of the set lives in the wp-content directory of a WordPress project.
+It can be renamed, but it wants to live in the wp-content folder alongside themes and plugins.
+It is configured to output into the themes folder using the **dest** variable in **src/gulpfile.js:13** to define the folder name.